 Street Projects & Placemaking

 Open Streets Corvallis features a different neighborhood route and demonstration project each year.
-The goal of the demonstration project is to build temporary features that re-imagine our streets as places where people want to walk, bike and play.
-Many of the demonstration projects are based on potential future projects included in the City of Corvallis Transportation System Plan (TSP) and Active Transportation Toolkit.
+The goal of the demonstration project is to build temporary features to educate the public about infrastructure that re-imagines our streets as places where people want to walk, bike and play.

-Past projects
+Past Projects

 Open Streets 2022 – Arnold Park to Chintimini Park